OSHeroes/Magma/README.md

 | `PRIVATE_KEY_PATH` | ./fixtures      |

 ### Dependencies
-Golang dependencies are resolved with [glide](https://github.com/Masterminds/glide)
+All dependencies are resolved with [glide](https://github.com/Masterminds/glide)

 ## Credits
-This was created by Synaxis and "neqnil" based on BF2BC backend, credits:the1domo ,freaky123.
-Aluigi, mDawg,Makahost
+This was created by Synaxis and "neqnil" based on BF2BC backend,
+credits: mDawg,Makahost